Advanced usage#

 return figure_rst(image_names, gallery_conf['src_dir'])

-This code would be defined either in your conf.py file, or as a module that you import into your conf.py file.
+This code could be defined either in your conf.py file, or as a module that you import into your conf.py file (see Importing callables).
 The configuration needed to use this scraper would look like:

 sphinx_gallery_conf = {